Y Bryn

 This process is closely monitored by relevant statutory bodies and planning permission would not be granted without confirmation, assessment and an agreed process for decommissioning the project.

 Wind energy has an important part to play in the decarbonisation of Wales.
-As one of the cheapest forms of renewable energy generation, and as part of a mix of green energy generation technologies, it has the potential contribute greatly to the drive towards ‘net zero’.
+As one of the cheapest forms of renewable energy generation, and as part of a mix of green

 At a local level, there is also the opportunity for communities to see direct benefit from this project through joint ownership.
-We are working with local energy charity Awel Aman Tawe to explore options for local ownership for up to 10% of the Project.
+We are working with local energy charity Awel Aman Tawe to deliver for local ownership for up to 10% of the Project.
 A further 10% of the project is available for local public sector ownership.
 There is therefore a very real opportunity for local communities to see ongoing, direct benefit from owning a stake in the project.

 The health and safety record of the wind industry is far better than many other forms of industrial energy generation.
 Health and safety considerations are a central factor in all our activities.
 There is no scientifically accepted evidence of adverse impacts on human health from wind turbines.

 This is something that we will be working on closely with the local highways authorities and technical consultees.
-We’d also be keen to understand your thoughts on access and routes to the site based on local knowledge.

 The principle of grid connection has been agreed to join the transmission system network, not far from the site.
 The exact grid connection point and route is not yet confirmed, this is something we are still working on, however we are considering how best to minimise any wider impacts related to grid connection.